Please enable JavaScript to view this site.

 Profiling in Entry/Exit mode also recognizes function nesting.

 If a preemptive Operating System (OS) is used, it is required to also signal and profile the context switches of the OS.
-The profiler basically maintains a function call stack for each recognized OS context.
+The Profiler basically maintains a function call stack for each recognized OS context.

 Entry/Exit mode profiling does not cater for function exit optimizations, i.e. function exit optimizations may yield this profiling mode unusable.